Grown Diamond Corporation

 Possibility of over grading of color

-Something of prime concern in the recent years has been the possibility of over grading of color of diamonds.
-Laboratory color grading is done in light environments that contain UV light and the grading is done with the lab grown diamond in close proximity to the UV light source.
-This could affect the true color leading to higher color grading of these diamonds.
+Something of prime concern in recent years has been the possibility of overgrading the color of diamonds.
+Laboratory color grading is done in light environments that contain UV light, and the grading is done with the lab-grown diamond in close proximity to the UV light source.
+This could affect the true color leading to higher color grading for these diamonds.

 Diamond Fluorescence history